patrickbucher/docs/clean-agile/clean-agile.md

 > - **Working software** over comprehensive documentation
 > - **Customer collaboration** over contract negotiation
 > - **Responding to change** over following a plan
+>
+> That is, while there is value in the items on the right, we value the items on
+> the left more.

 This _Agile Manifesto_ was published after the gathering on [agilemanifesto.org](https://agilemanifesto.org/), where it still can be signed.